dh-epfl-students/student-project-howtos/README.md

 ### How to access a notebook on a remote server

-In order to access a jupyter notebook which runs on a remote server you need to configure the jupyter server-client setting accordingly.
-Have a look [here](https://jupyter-notebook.readthedocs.io/en/stable/public_server.html#running-a-notebook-server).
+In order to access an instance of Jupyter notebook or Jupyter Lab running on a remote server, you can either configure Jupyter accordingly or use a SSH tunnel.

+#### Configuring Jupyter notebook for remote access

+Have a look at the [official Jupyter documentation](https://jupyter-notebook.readthedocs.io/en/stable/public_server.html#running-a-notebook-server).

+In summary, you have to:

-- run `jupyter notebook --generate-config`, this will create a `.jupyter` folder in your home (hidden, use `ls -a`)
+- Run `jupyter notebook --generate-config`.
+This will create a `.jupyter` folder in your home (hidden, use `ls -a`).
-- use `jupyter notebook password` to set a password.
+- Use `jupyter notebook password` to set a password.
-- edit the `jupyter_notebook_config.py` file in order to set the port where jupyter will broadcast.
+- Edit the `jupyter_notebook_config.py` file in order to set the port where jupyter will broadcast.
 The following three lines are needed, all the rest can be commented:

 ```
 c = get_config()
 c.NotebookApp.ip = '0.0.0.0'
-c.NotebookApp.port = 8990 <= change this port, for ex.
-8890, 8790, etc.
+c.NotebookApp.port = XXX <= change this port; use the last four digits of your SCIPER number (to avoid colliding with other people on the same port).
 ```

 You can ignore SSL certificates.

-If you run `jupyter notebook` the notebook will start and be accessible at http://iccluster0XX.iccluster.epfl.ch:8890 (you need to enter your password)
+If you run `jupyter notebook` the notebook will start and be accessible at http://iccluster0XX.iccluster.epfl.ch:XXXX (you need to enter your password)

+In order to leave it open while you are executing things, you can run the notebook in `screen` (see below).

+#### Using a SSH tunnel

+You can also use a SSH tunnel, which is easier, but somewhat more brittle (you will need to reconnect the SSH tunnel when you lose the connection, e.g. because you suspended your machine).

+1. Connect to the remote server setting up a SSH tunnel.
+Run the following command from your local machine.
+As the port number XXXX, use the last four digits of your SCIPER number (to avoid colliding with other people on the same port):
+`ssh -L XXXX:localhost:XXXX [gasparname]@iccluster0NN.iccluster.epfl.ch`
+2. Launch Jupyter notebook or lab on the node (again replacing XXXX with the same port number):
+`jupyter notebook --no-browser --port=XXXX`

+Your notebook is now accessible at `https://localhost:XXXX`.
+You may need a token, so look at the message given by Jupyter notebook / lab when you run it.

-In order to leave it open while you are executing things, you can run the notebook in a screen.
+In order to leave it open while you are executing things, you should run the notebook in a `screen` (see below).

 ### How to create another shell session and detach from it: use `screen`